trustoverip/tswg-acdc-specification/spec/spec.md

 ### Least disclosure
 ACDCs provide several mechanisms designed to help protect against the exploitation of disclosed data.
 These are based on the principle of least disclosure as follows:

-The system should disclose only the minimum amount of information about a given party needed to facilitate a transaction and no more. [@IDSys]
+The system should disclose only the minimum amount of information about a given party needed to facilitate a transaction and no more. [[ref: IDSys]]

 ### Graduated Disclosure